Dental Bonds in Gig Harbor, WA

 Dental bonds are an effective way to restore chipped, broken, discolored or crooked teeth.
 The procedure involves applying a tooth-colored resin to your teeth and shaping it to match the surrounding ones.
 The resin is then activated or ‘cured’ to become hardened and polished.

-What are dental bonds used for?
+What are dental bonds in Gig Harbor used for?
 At Peninsula Family Dentistry, most of our dental work already involves bonding during restorative procedures such as filling cavities or repairing chips.
 Dr. Duffy’s patients appreciate his artistic techniques when fixing any tooth.

 Usually, when people consider dental bonds, they want something attractive to fix minor cosmetic issues on small areas of teeth which: